greyquartz/news_bot_template/README.md

 ## Cost

-Designed to run entirely on **free tiers**: GitHub Actions (scheduling), the Gemini API (free `flash` models), and Gmail.
-No subscriptions, no server.
+Designed to run entirely on **free tiers**: Free retrieval of news articles/headlines via RSS, GitHub Actions (free scheduling), the Gemini API (free `flash` models), and Gmail.
+No subscriptions and no server needed.

 ## A note on email reliability

-This template sends through **Gmail**.
-That's the simplest to start with, but Google may **suspend** a Gmail account that sends automated daily email to many recipients from a data centre.
+This template sends the brief/newsletter through **Gmail**.
+That's the simplest to start with, but Google may **suspend** the Gmail account that sends automated daily email to many recipients from a data centre due to suspicious activity.
+Following the suspension, you will need to send in an appeal to recover your account before it can be used again.
 If that happens repeatedly, consider switching to use a free **transactional email service** (e.g. Brevo, Mailjet, Amazon SES) — they're built for automated sending and won't suspend you.
 See `SETUP.md` for details.